evecarboot/eveaio/README.md

 - **PI Calculator** — Production chains, colonies, system planner.
 - **Skill Farm** — Remap + queue planner, extraction schedule.
 - **Skill Plans** — Curated plans per activity, compare to ESI skills.

+The app stores its database/config next to the EXE (or in the same folder when run from elsewhere).
+If you move the EXE, keep it in a folder where it can create/write files.